Menu Close

 “I can’t MAKE her stop.”
 “I can’t MAKE him eat.”

 Parents are often tempted to give in to the eating disorder to make peace, to keep the patient “happy,” and to manage our own distress.
-In this crisis, that temptation will be even stronger: the world feels uncertain and without clinical support we can feel we “can’t” do any more than worry and watch.
 But here is the truth: letting an eating disorder continue unchecked isn’t peace, it grows and embeds deeper.

 The good news: parents at home can very effectively do what good hospital staff do, and for the same reasons.
 The F.E.A.S.T. parent community is rich with strategies and ideas and peer support to help you do this.